Maria Aurora, Aurora: History

 The original settlers of the town now known as Maria Aurora were Bugkalot.
 These people are characterized as barbaric, wild and head hunters.
 They first established their settlement in an area known as "Egabong" (meaning muddy stream) and was considered at that time as "no man's land", since no Christian dared to enter the place for fear of beheading.

-The arrival of a man from Liliw, Laguna named Jose Bitong who was considered as the first Christian adventurer/settler, changed the course of event when he married a young Bugkalot lady and later won the admiration and confidence of the Bugkalots.
-From then, he became one of their dynamic leaders and was respected by the Bugkalot Tribe and Christians as well.
-This opened the gate for the Spanish missionaries to settle in the area and converted the settlers into Catholicism.
+The arrival of a man from Liliw, Laguna named Jose Bitong who was considered the first Christian adventurer/settler, changed the course of events when he married a young Bugkalot lady and later won the admiration and confidence of the Bugkalots.
+From then on, he became one of their dynamic leaders and was respected by the Bugkalot Tribe and Christians as well.
+This opened the gate for Spanish missionaries to settle in the area and convert the settlers to Catholicism.

 In 1771, the settlement was named and known as San Jose de Casecnan or San Jose de Casignan in honor of Jose Bitong and Casecnan River which the Spanish believed it flows near the settlement.

 In 1896, a group of Ilocano settlers from Aringay, La Union came to stay in the town, which was part of District of El Príncipe, Nueva Ecija.
 In 1906, another group of Ilocanos arrived from La Union and Pangasinan.
 Because of dominance of Ilocanos in Maria Aurora, Rang-ay Festival is celebrated, wherein rang-ay is an Ilocano word for progress.
 The word is distinctively chosen to confine the focus of celebration on the progressive vision of the people of Maria Aurora that are dominantly Ilocanos.

 The municipality of Maria Aurora was established on July 21, 1949, through the Executive Order No. 246 out of various portions of the municipalities of Baler.
 From its establishment, it was initially part of Quezon province, specifically its sub-province of Aurora beginning in 1951.
 It was later excised from Quezon and became part of the new province of Aurora in 1979.

 Through Presidential Proclamation No. 687, September 23, 2024 was declared a special working day in Maria Aurora, Aurora to celebrate the birth anniversary of the town's namesake, María Aurora "Baby" Quezon.